vdegenne/install-firebase-stripe-manually/README.md

 # install-firebase-stripe-manually

 This is a fork of [firestore-stripe-payments](https://github.com/stripe/stripe-firebase-extensions/tree/master/firestore-stripe-payments).
-It was modified so you can deploy the functions manually and have more control of the implementation.
+It was modified so you can deploy the functions manually and have more control over the implementation.

 Few things have been modified: